hyperdevs-team/tag-flow/README.md

 # tag-flow

 This script is intended to continuosly create tags according with the [semantic versioning specs](http://semver.org/) in the current head of a git repo.
-This script only increment the PATH of the previous tagged version, to increment the MAJOR or MINOR number is necessary to create a tag manually
+This script only increments the PATH of the previously tagged version, to increment the MAJOR or MINOR number it is necessary to manually create a tag

 ## Getting Started